View Heyward Anderson's Obituary on AZCentral.com and share memories

 Heyward Robert Anderson

 Gilbert - Heyward Robert Anderson, age 76, of Gilbert, AZ passed away on March 6, 2020.
 Heyward was born in Chicago, IL on April 28, 1943 to Virginia (Cole) and Whitney Edward Anderson.
-From 1966- 1968, Heyward served in the Air National Guard and was honorably discharged in 1962 as a Staff Sergeant.
+From 1967 - 1972, Heyward served in the Air National Guard and was honorably discharged in 1972 as a Staff Sergeant.
 Shortly after his discharge, Heyward and his brother Jim owned Universal Homes.
 At its peak, Universal Homes was the largest semi-custom home builder in Arizona.
-He had many passions including; his love for music, movies, animals and being by the sea.
+He had many passions including his love for music, movies, animals and being by the sea.
 In Heyward's own words, the best thing to ever happen to him, was having his son Evan and marrying the love of his life, Linda.
 Services for Heyward are scheduled for 11AM on March 28, 2020 at Green Acres Mortuary & Cemetery in Scottsdale.

 Published in The Arizona Republic from Mar.
 11 to Mar.
 12, 2020